 • Montessori schools teach independence from an early age.
 The children take an active part in running their school, like preparing and serving at the drinks break, and putting learning equipment away after they have used it.
 Practical tasks like sweeping, polishing, making sandwiches and tying shoe laces, are all available for children to learn on a daily basis.

 • Children are not expected to conform to set standards of achievement as in conventional schools.
 The Montessori method takes account of the needs, talents, gifts, and special individuality of each child.
 The children learn at their own pace, so they are not being constrained nor criticised for what they do.
 There is a total freedom to learn which makes the learning fun.

 • All children, whatever their abilities or interests, reach their full potential.
 All children fit in, including children with learning disabilities.
 Many children learn best in different ways, and the equipment is designed for this.
 For example, one piece of equipment is the sand alphabet – the letters of the alphabet in sand on card.
 The child traces over the sand letter with his/her finger, and then writes the letter on paper.
 For all subjects there are items of interest to the child.
 For example, for geography, not only are there books, but globes, map puzzles, pictures, and animal figures (sensory items).
 There are also regular visits from people, pets, animals, and different activities depending on the topic being taught.

 • In a Montessori environment children are encouraged to respect and help each other.
 If they choose, they will work with other children, and help each other, or ‘teach’ each other, and they enjoy doing so.

 • The environment of a Montessori school is peaceful and facilitates learning.
 Because children are happy and learning at their own pace, discipline is usually not an issue.

-To find Montessori and Childcare courses in Ireland, view the Childcare Courses Page on Findacourse.ie
+To find Montessori and Childcare courses in Ireland, view our Montessori Course Listings on Findacourse.ie